Why Do Horses Wear Blinders?

 Pulling carriages

 When a horse pulls a carriage, it needs to be focused.
 If something spooks it, it can be extremely dangerous for the horse, the people in the carriage, and any bystanders.
-This isn’t something that would be uncommon either – especially since horse carriages are often used in areas with lots of people and traffic.
+This isn’t something that would be uncommon either, especially since horse carriages are often used in areas with lots of people and traffic.
+Horses have a natural instinct to wait or remain alert for threats approaching from the rear, as their flight response is primed to detect danger from behind.
+Blinders help manage this instinct by limiting what the horse can see from the rear, reducing the chance of being startled.

-The blinders block the surrounding views for the horse, preventing it from seeing too many chaotic things happening and thereby protecting both the horse and anyone/anything around it.
+The blinders block the surrounding views for the horse by being positioned at the rear of the horse’s eyes, preventing it from seeing too many chaotic things happening and thereby protecting both the horse and anyone/anything around it.
 The horse can stay focused on the task at hand and will avoid getting any frights.

 In addition to blocking out chaotic views, blinders for carriage-pulling horses can also prevent them from getting distracted by their partner.
 Horses often pull carriages in pairs and, being as inquisitive as they are, they can become easily distracted by their partner if their blinders aren’t blocking that partner out.